Senior Living

 3) Assisted Living Waiver Program (name varies per state)

-The Assisted Living Waiver was started for Seniors and disabled residents that need Skilled Nursing Facilities.
+The Assisted Living Waiver was started for Seniors and disabled residents who need Skilled Nursing Facilities.
 However, the Assisted Living Waiver Program gives families another option on how to make Assisted Living Costs more affordable.

 4) Medicaid